flaviobaylao/integracode/replit.md

   - During import, validates seller IDs and assigns cards to "Vendedor Desconhecido" if seller not found
   - Fixed existing 90 orphan cards by reassigning them to "Vendedor Desconhecido"
   - All 837 imported cards now appear correctly in the sales agenda
+- **DATA INICIO Logic Fix**: Corrected date calculation logic when DATA INICIO falls exactly on the route day.
+Previously, the system would skip to the next week even when DATA INICIO matched the route day.
+Now correctly uses DATA INICIO as the first visit date when it coincides with the route day.
+Changed condition from `daysUntilTarget <= 0` to `daysUntilTarget < 0` to fix the issue.

 ## Agenda de Vendas - Filter Improvements
 - **All Days Filter**: Added "📅 Todos os Dias" option in the day-of-week filter, allowing users to view sales cards from all weekdays within the selected date range.
 Uses new endpoint `/api/sales-cards/all-days` and `getSalesCardsByDateRange` storage method.